 What we do

 Our research involves a wide range of topics and approaches.
-Current projects focus on questions in beauty and morality, the built environment and wellness, and engagement with art.
+Current projects focus on the built environment and wellness, beauty and morality, and engagement with art.

 The built environment and wellness